 By providing social, career, and academic-oriented supports while reducing financial barriers and increasing the time students have available for activities to support their success, we aim to increase the success of students in their pursuit of health care careers.

-Scholarships in amounts of $5,000 and $10,000 are awarded to select seniors who attend one of 140 approved high schools in the Kaiser Permanente Northwest service area, which spans from north of Longview, Washington, to Eugene, Oregon.
+Scholarships in amounts of $5,000 and $10,000 were awarded to select seniors who attend one of 140 approved high schools in the Kaiser Permanente Northwest service area, which spans from north of Longview, Washington, to Eugene, Oregon.